tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 : indicates that the ClientHello.Random and ServerHello.Random values
 are truncated to the given values.
-When the transcript is reconstructed, the Random is padded to the right with 0s and the anti-downgrade mechanism in {{RFC8446)}, section 4.1.3 is disabled.
+When the transcript is reconstructed, the Random is padded to the right with 0s and the anti-downgrade mechanism in {{RFC8446)}, Section 4.1.3 is disabled.
 IMPORTANT: Using short Random values can lead to potential attacks.
 When Random values are shorter than 8 bytes, PSK-only modes MUST NOT be used, and each side MUST use fresh DH ephemerals.